umbraco/UmbracoDocs/umbraco-cloud/set-up/manage-subscriptions/new-shop.md

 {% endhint %}

 In this article, you will be able to find information on the following:

-- How to manage your subscriptions
+- How to manage your subscriptions.
-- Download and pay invoices
+- How to download and pay invoices.
-- And change your credit card on Umbraco Cloud.
+- How to change your credit card for payments.

 ## Manage Subscriptions